 First of all, "female" is not a defining personality trait.
 Characters should no more be defined by their gender as they are by their race.
-Yes, it's a big part of who they are, but it shouldn't be the only thing.
+Yes, it's part of who they are, but it shouldn't be the only thing.

 How do you properly write a female character?
 Write them like a human being.

 Marvel's current animated series are having... issues writing their various female characters.
 To be fair, that's indicative of the writing quality as a whole.
 However, I get the feeling that the female characters in particular give them trouble.

 |F-Minus.
 See me after class.|

 First of all, I apologize for my continued harping on this character, so I'll make it brief.

 The comic version of the character is a seven-foot tall, green, musclebound lawyer.
 She's probably the ultimate proof that no matter who you are, you can still follow your passions.
 Which is why, when they adapted her into the cartoon, they made sure to make her not be a lawyer.